-Founders Hall is a primarily second-year and sophomore hall and is home to the Psychology Living Learning Community.
-This three-story hall has double-occupancy rooms that are the same gender by room and suite.
-Some double-occupancy rooms share a suited bathroom and a few have a private bathroom.
+Founders Hall is available to second-year students and is home to the Psychology Living Learning Community.
+This three-story hall offers double-rooms that are the same gender by room and suite and a suited bathroom.
 Each room has an interior hallway entrance, built-in closets, a sink, and a desk and chair for each person.
+Founders has three floors, one entrance to the building, two conference rooms, and an elevator available in the main lobby.
+Fire alarm monitoring done on site and full sprinkler system installed.